-Strengthening member engagement should always be a top priority for your association.
-Although building an effective strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.
+Although building an effective member engagement strategy to keep members engaged can feel challenging, it’s not as complicated as it may seem.

 In fact, did you know a simple phone call can significantly boost overall and first-year member renewal rates?
-According to the 2024 Membership Marketing Benchmarking Report, a significantly higher percentage of associations with overall and first-year member renewal rates above 80% make welcome phone calls to new members.
+According to the 2024 Membership Marketing Benchmarking Report, a significant percentage of associations with overall and first-year member renewal rates above 80% make welcome phone calls to new members.

 We’ve created this comprehensive guide to help you build a member engagement strategy that exceeds expectations.
 We’ll review:

-- Association Engagement Ideas for 3 Types of Members
+- Member Engagement Ideas for 3 Types of Members

 Don’t wait for your engagement strategies to become obsolete.
-Use these lessons, tips, and software recommendations to brainstorm new ways to encourage members to renew each year and attract new ones.
+Use these tips and resources to develop innovative ways to attract new members and encourage renewals.

 What is member engagement?

-Association member engagement is the ongoing outreach and interactions between associations and their members to keep constituents informed, educated, and motivated to continue their memberships.
+Association member engagement is the ongoing member outreach and interactions associations conduct to keep constituents informed, educated, and motivated to continue their memberships.
+Engaged members tend to be active participants, have meaningful interactions with other members and your team, and perceive value in your membership.

-The way that a university association measures member engagement differs from how a professional association measures engagement.
-The former will typically look at event attendance, while the latter might refer to their learning management system (LMS) to gauge how often members take advantage of further education opportunities.
+How you measure engagement depends on the type of membership program you’re running.
+For example, an alumni association measures member engagement differently from a professional association.
+The former typically looks at event attendance, while the latter might refer to their learning management system (LMS) to gauge how often members participate in upskilling or continuing education opportunities.

 Review the offerings your association already offers and how members interface with them.
-For instance, observe how your members engage with experiences, such as:
+Then, set your own benchmarks for member engagement by considering your long-term goals (e.g., improving retention, building an online community, or growing your online presence).
+For instance, observe how your members engage with:

 - Online community platforms